DwipenduKundu/Firewall/Firewall.md

 A **firewall** is either a software application or a dedicated hardware device that acts as a barrier between a trusted internal network and an untrusted external network, such as the internet.
 Its primary role is to screen out unauthorized access attempts, including those from hackers, viruses, and worms.

-Firewalls regulate the flow of data between networks of varying trust levels—such as your highly trusted home network and the untrusted internet—to ensure that only legitimate traffic is allowed.
+Firewalls regulate the flow of data between networks of varying trust levels, such as your highly trusted home network and the untrusted internet, to ensure that only legitimate traffic is allowed.

 ## Software vs Hardware Firewalls